Owner, Digital Maddox LLC

 - Evaluated technologies for proposals covering the innovation theme.

-- Advanced technologies dealing with semantic processing for social media and its use in geospatial analysis (sentiment analysis, location identification, presentation as foundation GEOINT layers).
+- Advanced technologies dealing with semantic processing for social media and its use in geospatial analysis (sentiment analysis, location identification, and presentation as foundation GEOINT layers).

-- Tested Boeing eXmertius hardware walls and Cisco network devices in a simulated Cloud setup to test the concept of multiple security levels in one cloud architecture.
+- Tested Boeing eXmertius hardware walls and Cisco network devices in a simulated Cloud setup to test the concept of multiple security levels in one architecture.